 - Postural re-education and strategies to resolve pain during functional activities

-After completing a thorough evaluation, your therapist will provide a comprehensive plan of care.
-This targeted program works to address each individual patient’s needs to restore pain-free function and return to activities.
+After completing a thorough evaluation, your therapist will provide a comprehensive plan of care targeted to address your needs to restore pain-free function and return to activities.